12th Economics Chapter 3B (Elasticity of Demand) Maharashtra Board – Free Solution

 3) Explain importance of elasticity of demand.

 Answer: The concept of elasticity of demand is of great importance to producers, farmers, workers and the Government.
 Lord Keynes considered this concept to be the most important contribution of Alfred Marshall.
-Significance of the concept becomes clear from the following applications
+The significance of the concept becomes clear from the following applications

-5) Public Utilities: In case of public utilities like railways which have an inelastic demand, Government can either subsidise or nationalise them to avoid consumers exploitation.
+In case of public utilities like railways which have an inelastic demand, the Government can either subsidize or nationalise them to avoid consumer exploitation.

-6) Proporti on of expenditure: If the proportion of expenditure in a person’s income is small, then demand for the product is relatively inelastic.
-For example, news papers.
+If the proportion of expenditure in a person’s income is small, then demand for the product is relatively inelastic.
+For example, newspapers.
 If the proportion of expenditure is large, then demand for the product is relatively elastic.

 Solution of other subjects